AHO has the Platinum Seal of Transparency in the Guidestar Directory of Non-Profits

 Guidestar Platinum Seal of Transparency 2020

-AHO has the Gold Seal of Transparency in the Guidestar Directory of Non-Profits.
+AHO has the Platinum Seal of Transparency in the Guidestar Directory of Non-Profits.

 CA Coalition for YOUTH 24-hour CRISIS HOT LINE (800) 843-5200